William overwhelmed by youth-led charity visit - ExBulletin

 William overwhelmed by youth-led charity visit

-The Duke of Cambridge demonstrated his table tennis skills and fed goats during a charity visit, which left him stunned.
+The Duke of Cambridge demonstrated his table tennis skills and fed goats during a charity visit, which left him blown away.

-William was visiting CATCH, a youth-led charity in the Harehills area of Leeds, helping young people in communities with high levels of anti-social behaviour.
+William was visiting CATCH, a youth-led charity in the Harehills area of Leeds that helps young people in communities with high levels of antisocial behaviour.

 The center offers pool tournaments, computer games, movie nights, sports activities, a gym, polytunnels where horticulture can be taught and a community cafe open to the public.